Lawen, Oregon: Government and infrastructure

 There was a Lawen Post Office that started in 1891.
 The Sunday Oregonian stated that the post office building "is thought to have been built about 1896".
 In 1920 The Times-Herald stated opposition to a plan to close the post office.
 The structure, in 1929, moved to the new location of the community from the old one.
 The building had two stories.
 In 1984 flooding occurred that threatened the post office.
 1985 flooding also threatened the post office.

 Education

 Lawen is in Harney County School District 4 (Crane School, grades K-8) and Harney County Union High School District 1J (Crane Union High School).
 Crane Union opened in 1918 in Lawen and moved to Crane in 1920.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.

-Lawen Elementary School

-Previously Lawen had its own school district, Lawen Elementary School District, and its own school.
-The school, which had grades 1-8, was a two room facility, described by The Daily Astorian as "tiny".
-The school grounds had a septic tank, a well, a horse barn, and a bell tower.
-Some students rode on horses.

-In May 1984, a flood from Malheur Lake went into the school property, with the septic tank and well affected.
-The foundation was also damaged.
-Therefore, students went to Crane Elementary on what was supposed to be a temporary basis.
-Circa 1985 it was anticipated that the waters itself would enter the school building.
-At the time, nine students had been at Lawen Elementary.
-United Press International stated that possible repairs would have been "expensive".

-In 1985 there was an election on whether to merge the Lawen district into the Crane district, but voters turned down the proposal in a referendum.
-Five people voted against it and four people voted for it.
-The Lawen school remained closed.
-In May 1987 another referendum was held, and voters this time favored the merger.
-On June 28, 1988, the Statesman Journal stated that the final vote count for the May 1987 referendum was 7-4.
-At the time there were 33 registered voters.
-Five voted in favor to close, three voted against it, and the remainder did not vote.
-At the time of the vote, there were three Lawen area students attending the Crane School and one attending a school in Burns.
-On May 31, 1988, seven voters voted in favor to consolidate Lawen into Crane, and four voted against.
-In 1988 the Lawen district merged into the Crane district.
+The community was formerly in the Lawen Elementary School District, which operated Lawen Elementary School.
+The Lawen school never reopened after a 1984 flooding, and the Lawen district merged into the Crane elementary district in 1988.